untitaker/blog/content/contact.rst

 - `Twitter <https://twitter.com/untitaker>`_, `Mastodon <https://mastodon.social/@untitaker>`_

-  Neither are not suitable for constructive or complex discussions, yet discussions still happen there.
+  Neither are suitable for constructive or complex discussions, yet discussions still happen there.
 Anyway, follow me there.

 - My nickname is ``untitaker`` on IRC and most other services, but I may not